Hodge theory on generalized normal crossing varieties: GSNC pairs

 The first condition can be put as follows: there exists a complex analytic neighborhood $X_x$ at each point $x$ which is embedded into a smooth variety $V$ with a coordinate system such that $X_x$ is a complete intersection of divisors defined by monomials of coordinates.
 The {\em level} of $X$ at $x$ is the smallest number of such equations.
 For example, a fiber of a semistable family (\cite{AK}) satisfies the first condition. $X$ is locally complete intersection, hence Gorenstein and locally equidimensional.

 A {\em closed stratum} of $X$ is an irreducible component of the intersection of some of the irreducible components of $X$.
 A closed stratum is smooth by assumption.
-In the case where $X$ is connected, let $X^{[n]}$ for an integer $n$ denote the disjoint union of all the closed strata of codimension $n$ in $X$.
+In the case where $X$ is connected, let $X^{[n]}$ denote, for an integer $n$, the disjoint union of all the closed strata of codimension $n$ in $X$.

 The combinatorics of the closed strata is described by the {\em dual graph}.
-It is a cell complex where a closed stratum of codimension $n$ corresponds to an $n$-cell.
+It is a cell complex where a closed stratum of codimension $n$ corresponds to an $n$-cell and the inclusion of closed strata corresponds to the boundary relation in the opposite direction.
 Any cell is a direct product of simplices due to the local structure of $X$.

 \begin{Prop} There is a Mayer-Vietoris exact sequence

 where $N = \dim X$ and the arrows are alternating sums of restriction homomorphisms. \end{Prop}